Program overview

 Featured Experiences

-• Mandatory professional practicums provide progressive practice experience in diagnosing and preparing treatment plans.
+• Mandatory Professional Practicums: Six practicums providing progressive practice experience in diagnosing and preparing treatment plans.

-• Hands-on experience at Humber's North Campus clinic, where students offer TCM treatments under professional supervision.
+• Hands-On Clinical Experience: Students gain practical experience at Humber’s North Campus clinic, treating community members under professional supervision.

-• Access to state-of-the-art facilities, including a human cadaver laboratory for studying acupuncture anatomy and technique.
+• Access to State-of-the-Art Facilities: Including a human cadaver laboratory for studying acupuncture anatomy and techniques.

 Career Options

-Graduates of the Traditional Chinese Medicine Practitioner program can pursue various career opportunities in Canada, including:
+Graduates of the Traditional Chinese Medicine Practitioner program have a wide range of career opportunities available to them in Canada.
+Some potential job roles include:

-• Traditional Chinese Medicine Practitioner: Provide holistic care using TCM principles, including acupuncture and herbal medicine.
+• Traditional Chinese Medicine Practitioner: Providing holistic care through acupuncture, herbal medicine, and other TCM practices.

-• Acupuncturist: Specialize in acupuncture techniques to treat various health conditions and promote wellness.
+• Acupuncturist: Specializing in acupuncture techniques to treat various health conditions and promote wellness.

-• Herbal Medicine Specialist: Advise patients on the use of herbal remedies and formulate personalized herbal treatments.
+• Herbal Medicine Specialist: Focusing on the formulation and dispensing of herbal remedies for patients.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.